Azure/WellArchitected-Tools/WARP/README.md

             After a few sprints, the team can perform another Well-Architected Review.
 The import the resultant CSV into their DevOps tooling.
 This import would be named "Milestone 2".

             Note: Assessments and imports should focus only on a single workload.
 There is no method to differentiate between workloads with these tools.
+    * **-DevOpsWorkItemType** Set the work item type for the project.
+Valid options are Feature or Issue.
+    * **-AssessmentCsvPath** The exported CSV file from a [Microsoft Azure Well-Architected Assessment](https://learn.microsoft.com/en-us/assessments/).

     Example command output:

     ```powershell